httpsergio/docker/wireguard-VPN+qBittorrent-stack.md

 This port is random and could be other in the next container/Host restart.
 Since we need to inform qbittorrent what is the used port so it can connect correctly, we need to first get the port and then pass it to the qbittorrent container.
 This method will allow us to have the stack running withou having to edit the docker compose file with the new port for qbittorrent.

-The random port is written by gluetun container to the internal path `/tmp/gluetun/forwarded_port` and that file is mounted to the docker host in the file tmp-vpn-port. (check docker compose file line 52)
+The random port is written by gluetun container to the internal path `/tmp/gluetun/forwarded_port` and that file is mounted to the docker host in the file tmp-vpn-port.
+Check docker compose file line 26: `- ./temp-vpn-port:/tmp/gluetun/forwarded_port:rw`
-`- ./temp-vpn-port:/tmp/gluetun/forwarded_port:rw`

 Then the temp-vpn-port is mounted to the qbittorrent docker container.
+Check docker compose file line 52: ` - ./temp-vpn-port:/tmp/gluetun/forwarded_port:ro`

 Created a script to pass the tmp-vpn-port to the qbittorrent container variable `TORRENTING_PORT`